zackchase/mxnet-the-straight-dope/README.md

 this books.

 ## Translation
-As we write the book, large stable sections are simultaneously being translated into [中文](http://zh.gluon.ai/).
+As we write the book, large stable sections are simultaneously being translated into 中文, available in a [web version](http://zh.gluon.ai/) and via [GitHub source](http://zh.gluon.ai/).

 ## Table of contents